Skip to main content

 1 Centre St., Manhattan, New York City, NY, 10007

-An imposing sight incorporating Roman, Renaissance, classical, and beaux arts styles, the David N. Dinkins Manhattan Municipal Building is one of the world’s largest government office buildings.
-Constructed in 1914, then named after a former New York City mayor in 2015, the structure is a draw for architecture and history fans.
+The David N. Dinkins Manhattan Municipal Building makes a big statement, standing at 40 stories high and located just north of the Brooklyn Bridge.
+The imposing structure incorporates a mix of architectural styles—including Roman, Renaissance, and classical—and is one of the world’s largest government office buildings.
+Completed in 1914 and renamed after a former New York City mayor in 2015, the building is a draw for architecture and history fans.

 The Basics